LordAries1972/CPGE/README.md

 - Extensive documentation and tutorials

 ## What you could achieve with CPGE so far!
-With our First Release, you can now create a full working 2D game using the 2D / 3D Rendering system via DirectX 11 & Vulkan (DirectX 12, OpenGL and Radeon will be soon) under the Windows Platform.
+With our First Release, you can now create a full working 2D game using the 2D / 3D Rendering system via DirectX 11, DirectX12, OpenGL & Vulkan under the Windows Platform.
+(Other OS's will be introduced at a later time).

 - CMAKE & VS2022 compiling are currently supported, other compiler support will soon come.
 - Game Configuration Management,
-- Multiple Render Support Pipelines (DirectX11, DirectX12, OpenGL, Vulkan & Radeon (DirectX11, DirectX12, Vulkan & OpenGL confirmed working)),
+- Multiple Render Support Pipelines (DirectX11, DirectX12, OpenGL, Vulkan (DirectX11, DirectX12, Vulkan & OpenGL confirmed working)),
 - Various Debug and Console options (F8 Key) / debug.h
 - In System Configuration Window (Allows you to modify startup/runtime options),
 - Music & Sounds Management System,